Global Combat Air Programme: Excalibur Flight Test Aircraft

-On July 14, 2023, the RAF awarded Leonardo UK and 2Excel a £115 million contract to enable the Excalibur Flight Test Aircraft (FTA) to transition into second phase development.
+On July 14, 2023, the RAF awarded Leonardo UK and 2Excel a £115 million contract to transition into second phase development.
 This would see the purchase of a second Boeing 757 that would be modified into Excalibur, building upon the analysis conducted from the deconstruction of the first 757 airframe between 2021 and 2022.
-Excalibur is expected to commence testing in 2026.

-On 9 December 2024, it was announced that the Excalibur FTA had successfully completed its first phase of modification and flight testing with the aircraft having been fitted with side and belly pods for hosting systems such as the Integrated Sensors, Non-Kinetic Effects (ISANKE) and Integrated Communications Systems (ICS), developed by Leonardo UK and its international partners.
-Excalibur is also expected to be fitted with a fighter jet-style nose cone to integrate radar demonstrators.
+On 9 December 2024, Excalibur had successfully completed its first phase of modification and flight testing from MOD Boscombe Down with the aircraft having been fitted with side and belly pods for hosting systems such as the Integrated Sensors, Non-Kinetic Effects (ISANKE) and Integrated Communications Systems (ICS), developed by Leonardo UK and its international partners.
+Excalibur continued test flights with additional fairing and apertures added in early 2026.